mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.2-3.4.11-beta/connecting-clients/index.md

 - `clientport`

-To see node addresses for the `clientport` endpoints, run `dcos kafka-zookeeper endpoints clientport`.
+To see node addresses for the `clientport` endpoints, run `dcos beta-kafka-zookeeper endpoints clientport`.
 A typical response resembles the following:

 ```json
 {